Azure-Samples/app-service-mobile-dotnet-todo-list-files/readme.md

-#File Management for Mobile Apps - preview client and server SDK for Xamarin.Forms
+#File Management for Mobile Apps - preview client and server SDK

 Prerequisites:
 - Xamarin account
-- Visual Studio 2013 for publishing server packages
+- Visual Studio 2013 (or higher) for publishing server packages
 - Android or iOS emulator
 - A provisioned Azure Mobile App
-- An Azure Storage acount
+- An Azure Storage acount (either classic or new)

-##Azure Mobile Apps File Management
+##Azure Mobile Server SDK for Files
-TODO: Describe the goals of the functionality exposed by the SDK, the patterns and other relevant implementation/behavior details.
+In order to support the file management capabilities exposed by the client SDK, the following changes were made to the service:

-Examples of what we need to document:
+ - A storage controller named ```TodoItemStorageController``` (inheriting from the new Mobile Apps type ```StorageController<T>```) was created
+	 - Storage token issuance
+	 - File delete operations
+	 - File list operations
+ - The storage account *connection string* was added to the service settings
+	 - The default configuration key is *MS_AzureStorageAccountConnectionString*,  in the Connection Strings section of your Web App configuration.
+	 - To use a different connection string value, pass it to the constructor of `StorageController`.

+###Storage API resources
+The new controller exposes two sub-resources under the record it manages:

+ - StorageToken
+	 - HTTP POST : Creates a storage token
+		 - ```/tables/{item_type_name}/{id}/MobileServiceFiles```
+ - MobileServiceFiles
+	 - HTTP GET: Retrieves a list of files associated with the record
- - Communication pattern
+		 - ```/tables/{item_type_name}/{id}/MobileServiceFiles```
-	 - Client, storage, service, etc.
- - Data items/files relationships (file scoping)
- - SAS issuance, caching, etc.
- - Default "no server state" behavior
-	 - Examples on how to extend
+	 - HTTP DELETE: Deletes the file specified in the file resource identifier
- - ???
+		 - ```/tables/{item_type_name}/{id}/MobileServiceFiles/{fileid}```

+###IContainerNameResolver
+The *To do list* sample uses the default behavior, with one container per record.
+If a custom container mapping or naming convention is desired, a custom ```IContainerNameResolver``` may be passed into the token generation or file management controller methods.
+If provided, this custom resolver will be used any time the runtime needs to resolve a container name for a record or file.

-##Mobile Services Client SDK
+##Mobile Apps Client SDK
 ###Offline file management
-The Azure Mobile Services Client SDK provides offline file management support, allowing you to synchronize file changes when network connectivity is available.
+The Azure Mobile Apps Client SDK provides offline file management support, allowing you to synchronize file changes when network connectivity is available.

 The updated *To do list app* takes advantage of this functionality to expose the following features: